utkukaratas/assignment-shadeform/README.md

 - Used Hono just for a change.
 I usually go by Fastify but Hono was in my play-next list so I wanted to try.
 It turned out to be truly handy especially with Zod integration builtin.

-- Code is pretty basic; could be a single file server too.
+- Code is pretty basic; could be a single file server too, I just divided it into some modules out of habit.

 - The important stuff is schemas.ts which is just Zod declarations.
-I love Zod as it enforces type safety at runtime (forms, api input/output, etc.) where Typescript's compile-time only type system is not enough.
+I love Zod as it enforces type safety at runtime (forms, api input/output, etc.) where Typescript's compile-time only type system is not enough. (abused by direct imports from frontend too.)

 # Frontend Notes